Apply Online for learner permit or driving licence services, including renewal, updates, exchanges, and replacements.

 If you have a driving licence issued by an EU/EEA member state you can drive in Ireland as long as your existing licence is valid.
 If you wish to exchange your driving licence for an equivalent Irish driving licence, you must do so within 10 years of your driving licence expiring.

 Where a driving licence has been issued on foot of an exchange from a country that Ireland does not have an exchange agreement with then Ireland cannot exchange the driving licence.
+You will then be required to follow the necessary steps to become a qualified driver to driver in Ireland.
 You can view a list of EU/EEA member states .

 EU Professional Drivers